• Skip to primary navigation

 My favorite days in Colombia were spent in Cartagena.

-Cartagena is one of the most fun and lively cities in Latin America.
-It has incredible beaches, food, and nightlife.
+Its one of the most fun and lively cities in Latin America and has incredible beaches, food, and nightlife.

 I recommend booking your hotel in the walled section of the city so you’re close to the action.
 This is where you’ll find the beautiful streets, fantastic restaurants, and rooftop bars.